yawlhead91/build-tools/README.md

 ### bt version

 The `version` command is a just a cheap imitation of [npm's version command](https://docs.npmjs.com/cli/version).
+It marks your code at a particular version.
-You don't need any fancy configuration.
+ No tests are run and no build is created and you don't need any fancy configuration.
 Just run the following command:

 ```
 bt version [SEMVER]